 The Management Committee

 The Management Committee oversees use of ADDRESS-2.
 It is chaired by Prof Simon Howell, King’s College London.
-The members represent patients, type 1 diabetes researchers, clinical investigators, the funders (Diabetes UK and the JDRF) and the study team.
+The members represent patients, type 1 diabetes researchers, clinical investigators, the funders past and present (Diabetes UK and the JDRF) and the study team.
 Applications from researchers to use ADDRESS-2, the biorespository or linked-anonymous dataset are assessed by the Management Committee.